 - A member of their household has been diagnosed with coronavirus.

 - They are providing care for a family member or member of their household diagnosed with coronavirus.

-- A member of their household for which they have primary caregiver responsibility is unable to attend school or another facility that has been closed as a result of coronavirus and because of this closure they cannot work.
+- A member of their household for which they have primary caregiver responsibility is unable to attend school or another facility that has been closed due to coronavirus.
+Because of this closure, they cannot work.

 - They are unable to work because of a quarantine imposed as a result of the public health emergency.

 - They are unable to work because they have been advised to self-quarantine by a doctor.

 Workers who can work remotely with pay or who have received paid sick leave or other paid leave benefits are not eligible to receive benefits under this program.

 Increase in the amount of benefits payable: Under section 2104 of the Act, there is an increase in unemployment benefits payable to an unemployed worker.
 This section provides an additional $600.00 per week of “Federal Pandemic Unemployment Compensation” in addition to the regular unemployment benefits provided under state law for four (4) months.

 Elimination of waiting period: Section 2105 of the Act establishes a program whereby the federal government will reimburse states who provide unemployment benefits to unemployed workers for the first full week of unemployment; thus, eliminating the typical one-week waiting period under existing state law.

 Pandemic Emergency Unemployment Compensation: Section 2107 of the Act provides an additional thirteen (13) weeks of benefits through December 31, 2020, for those who have exhausted all rights to regular unemployment compensation under applicable state law concerning this benefit year.